solo-io/gloo/docs/content/advanced_configuration/multiple-gloo-installs.md

 gloo-dd5bcdc8f-bvtjh             1/1     Running   0          39s
 ```

-And we should see that Gloo is only creating upstreams from services in `default` and `gloo1`:
+And we should see that Gloo is only creating Upstreams from services in `default` and `gloo1`:

 ```bash
 kubectl get us -n gloo1